-- 18. BCITO has indicated that it wishes to transition its arranging training functions to Te Pūkenga on 4 October 2021, and has submitted its transition plan to TEC.
+- 19. BCITO has indicated that it wishes to transition arranging training functions to Te Pūkenga on 4 October 2021, and has submitted its transition plan to TEC.
 TEC is working with BCITO to finalise the content and intentions within this plan.
-The plan is due to be endorsed by the RoVE Programme Board in early August and to be considered by the TEC Board at its 19 August meeting.
-BCITO has agreed a term sheet with Te Pūkenga. - 19.
+The plan is due to be endorsed by the Reform of Vocation Education (RoVE) Programme Board in early August and to be considered by the TEC Board at its 19 August meeting.
+BCITO has agreed a term sheet with Te Pūkenga. - 20.
 As BCITO are in a period of significant growth it is difficult to estimate with certainty the actual number of trainees and apprentices that will transfer to Te Pūkenga in October.
-As noted in paragraph 7 above it is likely to be approximately 22,000 learners.
-At the point the Transition plan was submitted to TEC, BCITO had 11,337 apprentices and 658 trainees. - 20.
+At the point the Transition plan was submitted to TEC, BCITO had 11,337 apprentices and 658 trainees. - 21.
 BCITO has yet to provide detail regarding organisational structure and how this will be impacted by the transition to Te Pūkenga or the growth in apprentice and trainee numbers.
 We understand that BCITO is currently consulting on this matter and we do not expect further detail on this until late July.